jessstringham/blog/2016-11-07-raspberry-pi-talking-led.md

 ![equally spaced samples]({{ site.url }}/assets/2016-11-07-pixels.png)

-There's only one highlighted point per row, and the point might be rounded up or down (I think this is quantization).
+There's only one highlighted point per column, and the point might be rounded up or down (I think this is quantization).
 Then I can represent this whole wave form in a list of numbers, like `[4, 1, 0, 2, 6, 7, 4, 1, 0, 2, 6, 7, 4, 1, 0, 2]`